A bit about me and how I work

 Young adults (16+)

-Through my work with the RNIB (Royal National Institute of Blind People) I have experience in counselling blind people and those with visual impairments.
-Offering time limited therapy to a diverse range of clients, many of whom have lost their sight due to chronic illness and traumatic life event, I give the space and support to explore the challenges and emotional upheaval of sight loss and the impact it has on their lives.
+I have worked with the RNIB (Royal National Institute of Blind People) and am experienced in counselling those living with sight loss and visual impairment.
+I can offer time limited or open ended therapy to a broad range of clients, many of whom have suffered varying degrees of sigh loss due to chronic illness or traumatic life event.
+I give the space and support to explore the challenges, the emotional upheaval and to navigate the impact it makes on their lives.

 I hold enhanced DBS clearance and professional liability insurance, this ensures the highest standards of care and protection for my clients.